-Baby swaddle suits keep newborn bugs snug and help them get all the precious zeds they need.
+A perfectly sized baby swaddle suit keeps newborn bugs snug and help them get all the precious zeds they need.

-By mimicking the cosiness of the womb, swaddle suits work wonders for reducing anxiety in newborns and they’re saviours when it comes to quality sleep and more of it.
+Baby swaddles are cocoon-like garments that mimick the cosiness of the womb to help reduce anxiety and improve sleep quality in newborns.
 They prevent scratching and constant waking from the startle reflex, plus with no wrapping required, they make dressing minis for bed an absolute breeze.

 Keep reading for important features to consider when you’re on the hunt for a practical baby swaddle along with a handy list of the top brands in the land.